 What advice can I give?
 Make sure you have more than two days to make your decision...unless your desperate!

-I applied through a recruiter and the process took 3 days – interviewed at Medco Health in December 2009.
+I applied through a recruiter.
+The process took 3 days – interviewed at Medco Health in November 2007.

 I was called by a recruiter for a consult-to-perm position.
 I was interviewed by the Hiring Manager and a few of his peers.
 Offer was made the next day.
 HR was brought in later to interview me.
 Interview questions covered my background, why I was leaving my current job, etc.